Lena Chamamyan: Personal life

-Lena was born in Damascus to Artine Chamamyan, an Armenian Catholic from Aleppo with roots from Marash, and Ghada, a Syriac woman originally from Mardin.
+Lena was born in Damascus to Artine Chamamyan, a Syrian-Armenian Catholic from Aleppo with roots from Marash, and Ghada, an Assyrian originally from Mardin.
 Her paternal great-grandfather, Sarkis Chamamyan, was a calligrapher, originally from Marash, Cilicia.
 She has said that his education and skills saved him and his family during the Armenian genocide, as the Ottoman army made use of his skills to write military communiqués and his life was spared.
 After the war, he and his family settled in Aleppo, along with a large number of Armenians who had been deported from Cilicia.

 Her grandfather, Hovhannes Chamamyan, worked as a tailor in Aleppo and was a member of the Syrian Communist Party.
 While many of his friends and family repatriated to Soviet Armenia in 1947, Hovannes chose to remain in Aleppo.
 In the 1960s, as the Syrian government began cracking down on political dissidents, Hovhannes was arrested.
 His possessions were confiscated and he spent many years in prison.
 As a result, most of his children migrated to Canada, except for Artine, Lena's father, who chose to remain in Aleppo.
 After finishing his high school education, Artine received a scholarship to study engineering in Damascus, there he met his future wife, Ghada.
 The couple married in 1977 and Lena was born a few years later, in 1980.

 Lena grew up with her identity split between her father's and her mother's community.
 As a child, she attended an Armenian Catholic school in the old city of Damascus, where she has stated that she had a hard time finding her place, as the children considered her only half-Armenian.

 Chamamyan is multilingual and speaks four languages fluently: Arabic, Armenian, English and French.